-Students can choose the general type of research they prefer: laboratory-based research vs. clinical research vs. community health research.
-However, specific summer research projects are decided by the mentor:student pair after program enrollment.
-Laboratory research is defined as: research conducted within a basic science laboratory.
-Clinical research is defined as: Research in which people, or data, or samples of tissue from people, are studied to understand health and disease.
-Community Health or Public Health research is defined broadly as research focused on the maintenance, protection, and improvement of the health status of population groups and communities.
+Students can request the general type of research they prefer, including laboratory-based, clinical research, and/or public health studies.
+However, specific summer research projects are decided by the SSRP Leadership after program enrollment.
+Laboratory research is defined as research conducted within a basic science laboratory.
+Clinical research is defined as research in which people, or data, or samples of tissue from people, are studied to understand health and disease.
+Public Health research is defined broadly as research focused on the maintenance, protection, and improvement of the health status of population groups and communities.